-- The rates were computed for people 65 and older. - The rates for all three programs use the same data source (the American Community Survey) and the same microsimulation model (Urban's Analysis of Transfers, Taxes, and Income Security model, or ATTIS) to develop the eligibility estimates for all three programs.
-While all data sources and approaches have some limitations, the use of the same data source and model for all of the estimates means that information can be compared across the programs.
+- The rates were computed for people 65 and older. - The rates for all three programs were developed using the same source of data on the population of people 65 and older (the American Community Survey) and the same microsimulation model (Urban's Analysis of Transfers, Taxes, and Income Security model, or ATTIS).
+While all data sources and approaches have some limitations, the use of the same survey data and model for all the estimates means that information can be compared across the programs.